marcelovicentegc/Insights-in-motion/README.md

 5. Create a Postgres database and set your credentials on a `ormconfig.json`
 6. Install dependencies: `yarn`
 7. Run the application with Apollo Server: `yarn start`; or with Apollo Engine: `yarn start-with-engine`
+8. As the database cleans itself whenever the server restarts for updates, there is a default user which you can log in with, with email: `user@example.com` and password `user`

 ## To do